rojinnew/tweet_analyzer/README.md

 #### Running

 Create your account for a Twitter API and enter your credential in the credential.py file.
-Next, Install the required libraries listed in requirements.txt and start up the server in that src directory using the following command:
+Next, install the required libraries listed in requirements.txt and start up the server in that src directory using the following command:

 python app.py